 Around 10% of the Willamette National Forest was lost to these catastrophic events alone.
-As the planet’s temperature heats up, and droughts accelerate, and the snowpack diminishes, and pernicious beetles flourish, and the brittle forest floor fuel piles up, the frequency and intensity of wildfires will also ramp up.
+As the planet’s temperature increases, droughts accelerate, the snowpack diminishes, pernicious beetles flourish, and the brittle forest floor fuel piles up, the frequency and intensity of wildfires will also ramp up.
 It’s a cycle that we must slow down.

 There are many, many forests that need our help.
 A million dollars is a good start, but unfortunately it’s merely a drop in the bucket.

-First, you can donate to the Worthy Garden Club.
+First, you can DONATE TO THE WORTHY GARDEN CLUB.
 We’ve been able to negotiate terms with our partners to bring the price per sapling below $1.
 The labor and material costs of replanting in a responsible and safe manner can be costly, depending on the conditions of the forest.
-The USFS has budgeted funds to undertake the planting operations.
-The USFS has outlined dozens of burn areas in Oregon that need help.
+The USFS has budgeted funds to undertake the planting operations and has outlined dozens of burn areas in Oregon that need help.
 Every dollar you donate will be invested in planting trees (no overhead) and the WGC will match your donation.

 Second, you can volunteer your time and energy to assist with planting operations.
 The WGC will be notifying the public of volunteer opportunities as the replanting schedule solidifies.
-Join our volunteer email list now to stay updated.
-Because of Covid-19, there are currently restrictions on the number of volunteers who can cluster, so the roster fills up fast, which is a good thing.
+JOIN OUR VOLUNTEER EMAIL LIST now to stay updated.

 Third, you can summon your inner Lorax and plant trees, shrubs and flowers in your own backyard.
 High concentrations of plantings have a greater potential to sequester carbon from the air into their roots and soil.
 Planting trees and shrubs in the right location with healthy soil ensures a long life and increased biodiversity in your backyard.
-Adding deep rooted perennial flowers and grasses are great ways to add interest to the garden while plants absorb CO2 into their leaves, stems and branches.
-Flowers and edible plants grown as annuals or cover crops add biomass which absorbs even more carbon and can add nutrients back to the soil as green manures or nitrogen fixation.
+Adding deep rooted perennial flowers and grasses are great ways to add interest to the garden while capturing CO2 in their leaves, stems, branches, and roots.
 Cultivating your own garden adds beauty and helps Mother Earth.

-For more information about Operation Appleseed, please contact Kody Osborne, Executive Director of the Worthy Garden Club at 541.647.6970 ext.
-220 or email@example.com.
+For more information about Operation Appleseed, please contact Rick Martinson, Executive Director of the Worthy Garden Club at 541-639-4776 x 221, or Rick@worthygardenclub.com.